TheBoxyBear/charttools/README.md

 ## Getting Started
 For an overview on installation and taking your first steps with ChartTools, see [Getting Started](Docs/articles/GettingStarted.md).
 A GitHub Pages website is available with detailed articles and API documentation.

-> **NOTE**: The deployment process of the documentation website is currently non-functional following the migration to .NET 8 and as a result, the information may be out of date.
-For up to date information, refer to the articles under `Docs\articles`.
-For API documentation, refer to XML documentation in the assembly.

 ## Contributing
 If you like to contribute to the development of ChartTools, feel free to comment on an issue, submit a pull request or submit your own issues.
 To test your code, create a project named `Debug` and it will be automatically excluded from commits.